State Processing Fees and Times

 Although it’s not the most enjoyable part of owning a business, you’ll have to pay taxes for your new corporation.
 Before you start doing business, you must apply to the IRS for an employer identification number, or EIN.
 An EIN is the equivalent of your company's Social Security number.
-We have more information about the tax structures of
+We have more information about the tax structures of S corporations

 Corporate Record Keeping and Filing Requirements

 Rhode Island also requires that corporations create records such as bylaws and meeting minutes to maintain corporate status.
-Requirements for
+Requirements for bylaws

-corporate meeting minutes
+and corporate meeting minutes

 can differ by state.
 You should keep these documents regardless of whether your state requires them, because they help protect the legality of your corporate status.
-We can help you prepare
+We can help you prepare corporate bylaws

 Starting a new corporation in Rhode Island can be exciting and challenging.
 We wish you success and prosperity, and we're always here when you need us.